Editor's note: Dr. Ophelia Garmon-Brown passed away on Nov. 17, 2021.

 The task force was formed in early 2015 in response to a 2014 study that found Charlotte was dead last among the 50 biggest cities in the U.S. for economic mobility – the ability to improve one’s economic status.
 The task force’s goal: Nothing short of breaking the cycle of generational poverty.

 Garmon-Brown addressed poverty from two angles.
 As a physician, she was concerned with public and individual health.
 As an ordained Baptist minister, she looked at the problem from a spiritual perspective.
 For her, eradicating poverty is a moral imperative.

 Her own cancer diagnosis made her think of those for whom cancer is a one-two punch – a scary disease with treatment whose costs are unfathomable.
 In a 2017 Charlotte Observer story, she said, “I don’t fear cancer.
 I have faith.
 And I have health care … When one does not have access to health care, what can one hope for?”

-She hopes people will say, “She served.”
+She hoped people will say: “She served.”

 All proceeds from the sale of The Unexpected Gift, available on Amazon, will benefit the Novant Health Foundation.